 Sigma Kappa Delta, Epsilon Alpha Chapter, is an English honor society at Northeast.
 It is the first chapter in the state of Alabama to be chartered.
 The society is specifically designed for two-year community colleges.
-Membership requirements include completion of at least 12 semester hours college credit, three semester hours of college English, and an overall 3.3 GPA.

 Sigma Kappa Delta members edit the campus literary magazine, Aurora.

 Aurora Literary Magazine (See the Aurora page for information about contributing to the next issue!)

-English & Fine Arts,
+Director of English & Fine Arts, Student Activities

 Office: EN 107

-Office: EN 112
+Office: EN 111

 Office: EN 109